Adversarial Graph Disentanglement

 \subsubsection{Implementation details}

-To detail the implementation, we define $\Delta d = \frac{d}{K}$ as the dimension of node components, $K^{(l)}$ as the number of components in the $l$-th layer, respectively.
+To detail the implementation, we define $\Delta d = \frac{d}{K}$ as the dimension of node components, and $K^{(l)}$ as the number of components in the $l$-th layer, respectively.
 And $\tilde{T}$ denotes the iterations of the dynamic assignment in the component-specific aggregation layer.

 In semi-supervised node classification, we fix $K^{(l)}$ to $K=5$ for the adopted six datasets and the dimension of $\mathbf{h}_{u}$ is set to be $K \cdot \Delta d$.
-For multi-label node classification task, due to the large number of tags, we follow the setting in DisenGCN.
+For the multi-label node classification task, due to a large number of tags, we follow the setting in DisenGCN.
 Specifically, the number $K$ of the intermediate layers is set to gradually decrease to learn the hierarchical disentangled representation, and we use skip-connection to preserve the representation of different levels.
 As for the output dimension of the first layer, it is set to $K^{(1)} \cdot \Delta d = 128$, where $K^{(1)} \in \{4,8,\cdots,32\}$, $K^{(l)}-K^{(l+1)}=\Delta K \in \{0,2,4\}$, and $\Delta d$ is fixed to $\frac{128}{K^{(1)}}$.
 As hyper-parameters, both $K^{(1)}$ and $\Delta K$ are searched through hyperopt~\cite{hyperopt}.
-For macro-disentangled adversarial learning in the above two tasks, both $\lambda$ and $\eta$ are set to 1.
-In addition, we tune the other hyper-parameters of ADGCN using hyperopt.
+For other hyper-parameters, both $\lambda$ and $\eta$ are set to 1 empirically and we tune the remaining hyper-parameters of ADGCN using hyperopt~\cite{hyperopt}.
 For each hyper-parameter combination, we run 200 epochs and choose the best combination on the validation set.
-Then we report the averaged results over 30 times of execution on each dataset.
+Then we report the averaged results of 30 times of execution on each dataset.